 Having these details stolen doesn’t sound like the scenario of a dream vacation.
 So don’t even think about checking your bank account on hotel WiFi, unless you are using reliable encryption tools to protect your data.

-It’s difficult to say whether or not hotels monitor their networks, but one thing is clear – it is possible to do that.
+It’s difficult to say whether or not hotels monitor their networks, but one thing is clear – it is possible to do so.
 You see, hotel servers aren’t unique – like other servers, they keep a log file of data transactions made by their users.
 Your browsing data (the IP addresses you contact, login/logout times, time spent on a website), as well as some of your personal details (name, surname, room number), is on that file, and therefore, available to access.

 Since hotel WiFi security is pretty much non-existent, it is up to you to protect yourself from any possible data thieves and random snoopers.
 Here’s how: